KWSmit/Pixy_ev3dev/README.md

 This chapter explains how to use the new Pixy2 for LEGO Mindstorms.

-### The basics
+### The basics for Pixy2

 One important difference with the old Pixy is that you have to use Pixy2 without a driver.
-An easy way to do this is is by using the Python `smbus` module for setting up direct `I2C` communication between the EV3 and the Pixy2.
+An easy way to do this is by using the Python `smbus` module for setting up direct `I2C` communication between the EV3 and the Pixy2.